Rivaldo Pakpahan

-Rivaldo Enero Pakpahan (born 20 January 2003) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Borneo Samarinda and the Indonesia national team.
+Rivaldo Enero Pakpahan (born 20 January 2003) is an Indonesian professional footballer who plays as a defensive midfielder for Super League club Borneo Samarinda and the Indonesia national team.

 International career

 On 25 November 2024, Rivaldo received a call up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
+On 15 December 2024, he made his debut against Vietnam in a 1–0 lost.